LeventErkok/sbv/README.md

 ## A Selection of Examples

-SBV ships with many worked examples across verification, theorem proving, puzzles, cryptography, and code generation.
-The theorem proving examples include proofs of sorting algorithm correctness, irrationality of the square root of 2, properties of the Collatz sequence, and many more.
+SBV ships with many worked examples.
 Here are some highlights:

 | Example | Description |
 |---------|-------------|